tybinning/rprojects/README.md

 # R Projects
-Below there are a multiple examples of statitical tests and analyses.
+Below there are a multiple applications of using statistcal tests and anlyses on a variety of Data.

 | Project Name | Statistical Tests |
 | --- | --- |